 The health care products distribution industry, as it relates to office-based health care practitioners, is highly fragmented and diverse.
-This industry, which encompasses the dental, medical and animal health markets, was estimated to produce revenues of approximately \$30 billion in 2012 in the combined North American, European and Australian/New Zealand markets.
+This industry, which encompasses the dental, animal health and medical markets, was estimated to produce revenues of approximately \$45 billion in 2013 in the global markets.
 The industry ranges from sole practitioners working out of relatively small offices to group practices or service organizations ranging in size from a few practitioners to a large number of practitioners who have combined or otherwise associated their practices.